Best practices to set up networking for workloads migrated to Azure

 Best practice: Implement ExpressRoute for mission-critical connections

 - ExpressRoute connections can be over an any-to-any (IP VPN) network, a point-to-point Ethernet network, or through a connectivity provider.
-They don't go over the public internet.
+The connections don't go over the public internet.

-- ExpressRoute connections offer higher security, reliability, and higher speeds (up to 10 Gbps), along with consistent latency.
+- ExpressRoute connections offer higher security, reliability, and higher speeds (up to 10 Gbps), and consistent latency.

-- ExpressRoute is useful for virtual datacenters, as customers can get the benefits of compliance rules associated with private connections.
+- ExpressRoute is useful for virtual datacenters because customers can get the benefits of the compliance rules that are associated with private connections.

 - ExpressRoute uses BGP to exchange routes between on-premises networks, Azure instances, and Microsoft public addresses.

 Deploying ExpressRoute connections usually involves engaging with an ExpressRoute service provider.
 For a rapid start, it's common to initially use a Site-to-Site VPN to establish connectivity between the virtual datacenter and on-premises resources.
-Then you migrate to an ExpressRoute connection when a physical interconnection with your service provider is established.
+You migrate to an ExpressRoute connection after a physical interconnection with your service provider is established.

 Best practice: Optimize ExpressRoute routing with BGP communities

-When you have multiple ExpressRoute circuits, you've got more than one path to connect to Microsoft.
-As a result, suboptimal routing can happen and your traffic might take a longer path to reach Microsoft, and Microsoft to your network.
+When you have multiple ExpressRoute circuits, you have more than one path to connect to Microsoft.
+As a result, suboptimal routing can happen.
+Your traffic might take a longer path to reach Microsoft and Microsoft might take longer to your reach network.
 The longer the network path, the higher the latency.
-Latency directly affects application performance and the user experience.
+Latency affects application performance and the user experience.

 Let's review an example:

-- You have two offices in the US, one in Los Angeles and one in New York City.
+- You have two offices in the United States, one in Los Angeles and one in New York City.

 - You have two ExpressRoute circuits, one in